jkulak/git-ninja/README.md

 [🔝 go to table of content](#toc)

-# Handy commands [not ready]
+# Handy commands

+List of some commands that I find handy, and are not easy to come up with

 * `$ git checkout -` - checkout last used branch
-* `$ git grep keyword` - greps directory returning results with searched keyword, ignores files in your `.gitignore` by default
+* `$ git grep keyword` - greps directory returning results with searched keyword (by default ignores files in your `.gitignore`)
 * `$ git shortlog -sne` - show number of commits per person with their e-mail address
+* `$ git rev-list --max-parents=0 HEAD` show the hash of the first commit

 [🔝 go to table of content](#toc)